protontypes/open-sustainable-technology/README.md

 ### System Analysis

-- [Open Energy Platform](https://github.com/OpenEnergyPlatform/oeplatform) - The Open Energy Family aims to ensure quality, transparency and reproducibility in energy system research.
-It is a collection of various tools and information and that help working with energy related data
+- [Open Energy Platform](https://github.com/OpenEnergyPlatform/oeplatform) - aims to ensure quality, transparency and reproducibility in energy system research.
+It is a collection of various tools and information and that help working with energy related data.
-- [PyPSA](https://github.com/PyPSA/PyPSA) - is a free software toolbox for simulating and optimising modern power systems that include features such as conventional generators with unit commitment, variable wind and solar generation, storage units, coupling to other energy sectors, and mixed alternating and direct current networks
+- [PyPSA](https://github.com/PyPSA/PyPSA) - is a free software toolbox for simulating and optimising modern power systems that include features such as conventional generators with unit commitment, variable wind and solar generation, storage units, coupling to other energy sectors, and mixed alternating and direct current networks.
-- [pyGRETA](https://github.com/tum-ens/pyGRETA) - python *G*enerator of *RE*newable *T*ime series and m*A*ps: a tool that generates high-resolution potential maps and time series for user-defined regions within the globe.
+- [pyGRETA](https://github.com/tum-ens/pyGRETA) - python Generator of REnewable Time series and mAps: a tool that generates high-resolution potential maps and time series for user-defined regions within the globe.
-- [RESKit](https://github.com/FZJ-IEK3-VSA/RESKit) - A toolkit to help generate renewable energy generation time-series for energy systems analysis
+- [RESKit](https://github.com/FZJ-IEK3-VSA/RESKit) - A toolkit to help generate renewable energy generation time-series for energy systems analysis.
-- [PowSyBl](https://github.com/powsybl/powsybl-core) - is an open source framework written in Java, that makes it easy to write complex software for power systems’ simulations and analysis
+- [PowSyBl](https://github.com/powsybl/powsybl-core) - is an open source framework written in Java, that makes it easy to write complex software for power systems simulations and analysis.
-- [powsybl-open-loadflow](https://github.com/powsybl/powsybl-open-loadflow) - PowSyBl Open Load Flow is an open source implementation of the load flow API that can be found in PowSyBl Core.
-It supports AC Newtow-Raphson and linear DC calculation methods
+- [PowSyBl Open Load Flow](https://github.com/powsybl/powsybl-open-loadflow) - is an open source implementation of the load flow API that can be found in PowSyBl Core.
+It supports AC Newtow-Raphson and linear DC calculation methods.
-- [matpower](https://github.com/MATPOWER/matpower) - is a package of M-files for solving power flow, continuation power flow and optimal power flow problems using MATLAB or Octave
+- [matpower](https://github.com/MATPOWER/matpower) - is a package of M-files for solving power flow, continuation power flow and optimal power flow problems using MATLAB or Octave.
-- [energyRt](https://github.com/energyRt/energyRt) - Making Energy Systems Modeling as simple as a linear regression in R
+- [energyRt](https://github.com/energyRt/energyRt) - Making Energy Systems Modeling as simple as a linear regression in R.
 - [MVS](https://github.com/rl-institut/mvs_eland) - The multi-vector simulator allows the evaluation of local sector-coupled energy systems that include the energy carriers electricity, heat and/or gas.
-- [atlite](https://github.com/PyPSA/atlite) - Light-weight version of Aarhus RE Atlas for converting weather data to power systems data

 ### System Optimization

-- [reV](https://github.com/NREL/reV) - enables the efficient and scalable computation of renewable energy generation, levelized cost of energy, application of geospatial exclusion layers, and generation of renewable energy supply curves
+- [reV](https://github.com/NREL/reV) - enables the efficient and scalable computation of renewable energy generation, levelized cost of energy, application of geospatial exclusion layers, and generation of renewable energy supply curves.
-- [openCEM](https://github.com/openCEMorg/openCEM) - Capacity Expansion Model and Optimiser for the Australian National Energy Market
+- [openCEM](https://github.com/openCEMorg/openCEM) - Capacity Expansion Model and Optimiser for the Australian National Energy Market.
-- [energy-py](https://github.com/ADGEfficiency/energy-py) -  Reinforcement learning for energy systems
+- [energy-py](https://github.com/ADGEfficiency/energy-py) -  Reinforcement learning for energy systems.
-- [glaes](https://github.com/FZJ-IEK3-VSA/glaes) - Geospatial Land Availability for Energy Systems
+- [glaes](https://github.com/FZJ-IEK3-VSA/glaes) - Geospatial Land Availability for Energy Systems.
 - [onsset](https://github.com/OnSSET/onsset) - is a GIS based optimization tool that has been developed to support electrification planning and decision making for the achievement of energy access goals in currently unserved locations.
-- [whobs-server](https://github.com/PyPSA/whobs-server) - This is the code for the online optimization of zero-direct-emission electricity systems with wind, solar and storage (using batteries and electrolysed hydrogen gas) to provide a baseload electricity demand, using the cost and other assumptions of your choice
+- [whobs-server](https://github.com/PyPSA/whobs-server) - This is the code for the online optimization of zero-direct-emission electricity systems with wind, solar and storage (using batteries and electrolysed hydrogen gas) to provide a baseload electricity demand, using the cost and other assumptions of your choice.
-- [WHAT-IF](https://github.com/RaphaelPB/WHAT-IF) - Water, Hydropower, Agriculture Tool for Investment and Financing decision support tool
+- [WHAT-IF](https://github.com/RaphaelPB/WHAT-IF) - Water, Hydropower, Agriculture Tool for Investment and Financing decision support tool.
-- [CityLearn](https://github.com/intelligent-environments-lab/CityLearn) - Official reinforcement learning environment for demand response and load shaping
+- [CityLearn](https://github.com/intelligent-environments-lab/CityLearn) - Official reinforcement learning environment for demand response and load shaping.
-- [rl-testbed-for-energyplus](https://github.com/IBM/rl-testbed-for-energyplus) - Reinforcement Learning Testbed for Power Consumption Optimization using EnergyPlus
+- [rl-testbed-for-energyplus](https://github.com/IBM/rl-testbed-for-energyplus) - Reinforcement Learning Testbed for Power Consumption Optimization using EnergyPlus.

 ### Energy System Monitoring and Control

-- [OpenEMS](https://github.com/OpenEMS/openems) - Open Source Energy Management System
+- [OpenEMS](https://github.com/OpenEMS/openems) - Open Source Energy Management System.
 - [eemeter](https://github.com/openeemeter/eemeter) - An open source python package for implementing and developing standard methods for calculating normalized metered energy consumption and avoided energy use.
 - [OperatorFabric](https://github.com/opfab/operatorfabric-core) - OperatorFabric is a modular, extensible, industrial-strength and field-tested platform for use in electricity, water, and other utility operations.
 - [energy-sparks](https://github.com/Energy-Sparks/energy-sparks) - an open source application that is designed to help schools improve their energy efficiency.